-In addition to being involved in the School-sponsored community partnerships, the majority of our faculty, students and staff also volunteer at institutions and not for profit organizations where they live and work.
-Their dedication to community service and their wealth of local, regional and international expertise enables YSN to continue to provide leadership in nursing education, research and clinical practice.
+Many of the School’s faculty, students, and staff volunteer at institutions and nonprofit organizations where they live and work.
+Their dedication to community service and their wealth of local, regional, and international expertise enables YSN to continue to provide leadership in nursing education, research, and clinical practice.

 Below are several programs with which YSN faculty and students participate:

 Have Bones, Will Travel is a program offered by YSN to elementary, middle, and high schools in New Haven.
 The program aims to educate students about the marvels of the human body through creative and fun activities in order to better understand the decisions that impact their long-term health.

 The HAVEN Free Clinic is a student-run primary care clinic partnered with Fair Haven Community Health Center (FHCHC) and Yale University.
 The Clinic's model is unique in its inclusion of students across the disciplines of medicine, nursing, physician’s associates, and public health.
 Since opening its doors in November 2005, the Clinic has conducted over 4000 adult patient visits, representing more than 450 unique patients.